Lohja biogas plant

 Did you know that besides biogas, Gasum also produces recycled nutrients in its biogas plants?
 For example, the recycled nutrients produced at the Lohja biogas plant in Finland that started operating earlier in the year are particularly suited for organic farming.
 The recycling of nutrients is still a fairly untapped resource.
 Enough phosphorus could be recycled from biomasses in Finland to sustainably fertilize all the arable land in the country.

 Gasum is the largest biogas producer in Finland and each year recycles around 500,000 tonnes of biomass, turning it into a low-emission transport fuel, biogas.
 Besides biogas, Gasum’s plants produce various recycled nutrients.
-For example, the Lohja biogas plant, which opened in January this year, produces fertilizer suitable for use in organic farming.
+For example, the Lohja biogas plant, which opened in 2021 and it produces fertilizer suitable for use in organic farming.
 There is little of this type of fertilizer available regionally on the Finnish market.

 Biowaste from shops and consumers together with side streams from the food industry are used to produce biogas and fertilizer in Lohja.
 Regarding recycling services, the plant serves in particular companies in the Helsinki region and increases the availability of fertilizers suitable for organic farming to farmers in the Lohja region.